Photon-axion mixing and ultra-high-energy cosmic rays from BL Lac type objects -- Shining light through the Universe: Photon-axion mixing in astrophysical objects.

 respectively.
-Here $\omega _p^2=4\pi \alpha n_e/m_e$ is the plasma frequency squared (effective photon mass squared), $n_e$ is the electron density, $B_i$, $i=x,y$ are the the components of the magnetic field $B$ at right angles to the direction of propagation, ~ $m_e$ is the electron mass, $\alpha $ is the fine-structure constant and $\omega $ is the photon (axion) energy.
-For constant magnetic field and electron density, the conversion probability is
+Here $\omega _p^2=4\pi \alpha n_e/m_e$ is the plasma frequency squared (effective photon mass squared), $n_e$ is the electron density, $B_i$, $i=x,y$ are the the components of the magnetic field $B$, ~ $m_e$ is the electron mass, $\alpha $ is the fine-structure constant and $\omega $ is the photon (axion) energy.